 - Improve your product’s quality.

-The information will provide powerful insight into how the respondents feel about your products and what possible improvements you can make.
+Your customer data will provide powerful insight into how the respondents feel about your products and what possible improvements you can make.

 Depending on the way you’ve measured your customer satisfaction, the process could be simple or require additional help from specialists.

-The customer satisfaction metrics mentioned in this article usually won’t require complex analysis, it all depends on the amount of collected data and the technology that will process it.
+The customer satisfaction metrics mentioned in this article usually won’t require complex analysis, but it all depends on the amount of collected data and the technology that will process it.
 For a big company, it could be difficult to analyze without a dedicated person.